CSUA/documentaries/jargon.md

 #### Server of many names

-Sometime in 2016/2017, Sid Masih started work to get Nvidia to donate GPUs to the CSUA for use in a computing cluster for undergraduates.
-The deal for 8x Tesla P100 cards was finalized by summer of 2017, and Jonathan Tan worked with Silicon Mechanics to spec and purchase the rest of the server on the CSUA's behalf.
+Sometime in 2016/2017, sid.masih started work to get Nvidia to donate GPUs to the CSUA for use in a computing cluster for undergraduates.
+The deal for 8x Tesla P100 cards was finalized by summer of 2017, and jonathanjtan worked with Silicon Mechanics to spec and purchase the rest of the server on the CSUA's behalf.
 After a long period of work, they arrived in late 2017.
-The original names for the server, `smoothie` and `tesla`, were taken, and during GM 3 in fall 2017, members were asked to propose names.
-Nithin Raghavan proposed `Maersk` after the shipping company of the same name due to the fact that the computing server would run "containers".
-An abuse of root staff privileges led to this being the official name for a few months until Robert Quitt suggested `latte`.
-After a month of running as `latte` during it's development period, Mark Hill made a cron job to change the server's name to a random word from `/usr/share/dict/words` every 3 hours, thereby avoiding anymore naming discussions.
+The original names for the server, `smoothie` and `tesla`, were taken, and during GM 3 in fall 2017, members were asked to propose names. rnithin proposed `Maersk` after the shipping company of the same name due to the fact that the computing server would run "containers".
+An abuse of root staff privileges led to this being the official name for a few months until robertq suggested `latte`.
+After a month of running as `latte` during it's development period, mark64 made a cron job to change the server's name to a random word from `/usr/share/dict/words` every 3 hours, thereby avoiding anymore naming discussions.